ctrlflowjs/ctrlflow/README.md

   <img width="350" height="100" src="./docs/Logo.PNG">
 </p>

-## Introduction

 ctrlflow is an **app development framework** for no-code process automation that reimagines the modern no-code platform.
 It empowers engineers to develop and support no-code experiences tailored to your organization, without compromising the processes and tooling they rely on as professionals.
-It aims to foster no-code adoption for orgs small and large, while providing a natural evolution path into full-code for increasingly complex solutions.
+It aims to foster no-code adoption for orgs small and large, while providing a natural path to full-code for solutions that grow increasingly complex.

 ## Early Development